-ESG Practices and Islamic Finance Principles During Geopolitical Uncertainty: A Methodologically Rigorous Test from Indonesian Capital Markets (2011–2024)
+ESG Practices and Islamic Finance Principles During Geopolitical Uncertainty: A Methodologically Rigorous Test on Indonesian Capital Markets (2011–2024)

 Main Article Content